 Sec.
-130.39.060 - Oak Tree and Oak Woodland Removal Permits - Ministerial Development Projects.
+130.39.060 Oak Tree and Oak Woodland Removal Permits - Ministerial Development

+Projects.

-An Oak Tree and/or Oak Woodland Removal Permit shall be required for all non-exempt ministerial (e.g. building permit-related) development activities with impacts to Oak Resources on a Developed Parcel as defined in this Chapter.
-Oak Tree and Oak Woodland Removal Permits shall contain the following minimum information as specified below:
+An Oak Tree and/or Oak Woodland Removal Permit shall be required for all non-exempt ministerial (e.g. building permit related) development activities with impacts to Oak Resources.
+The permit may be issued as a stand-alone permit, or in conjunction with another ministerial or discretionary permit.
+On a Developed Parcel as defined in this Chapter.
+Oak Tree and Oak Woodland Removal Where two (2) acres or more of oak woodlands will be impacted, an Oak Woodland Removal Permit is required.
+Otherwise, an Oak Tree Removal Permit is required.
+Permits shall contain the following minimum information as specified below:

 - A. Administrative Permit.
-For purposes of this Chapter, Oak Tree and Oak Woodland Removal Permits shall be processed as an Administrative Permit pursuant to Section 130.52.010 (Administrative Permit, Relief, or Waiver). - B. General Permit Requirements.
+For purposes of this Chapter, Oak Tree and Oak Woodland Removal Permits shall be processed as an Administrative Permit pursuant to Section 130.52.010 (Administrative Permit, Relief, or Waiver) in Article 5 (Planning Permit Processing) of this Title. - B. General Permit Requirements.
 Application for an Oak Tree or Oak Woodland Removal Permit shall be made by filing a completed application form with the Director.
-The form shall require the following minimum information: - 1.
-A Code Compliance Certificate, on a form approved by the Director, verifying that no Oak Resources have been impacted within two years prior to submittal of permit application; - 2.
-An Oak Resources Technical Report as defined in this Chapter; - 3.
-Condition of the Oak Resource(s) subject to Impact; - 4.
-Site/Plot plan of affected parcel(s) as required by Administrative Permit requirements; - 5.
-Reason and objective for Impact; - 6.
-Any other information as determined by the Director to be necessary or convenient to evaluate the request.

-C. Oak Tree and Oak Woodland Removal Permits - Permit Processing
+The form shall require the following minimum information:

+A Code Compliance Certificate, on a form approved by the Director, verifying that no Oak Resources have been impacted within two years prior to submittal of permit application;

+- 21. An Oak Resources Technical Report as defined in this Chapter; - 32.
+Condition of the Oak Resource(s) subject to Impact; - 43.
+Site/Plot plan of affected parcel(s) as required by Administrative Permit requirements; - 54.
+Reason and objective for Impact; - 65.
+Any other information as determined by the Director to be necessary or convenient to evaluate the request. - C. Oak Tree and Oak Woodland Removal Permits-Permit Processing